sarlianna/py-types/README.md

 There are some working definitions and code in type_defs, but they need some serious work and don't cover anywhere near what they should.

+#### base, inheritable type classes

 They do provide extensible "types" via the `type_defs.base.TypeFamily` metaclass, and provide some interesting data types such as `type_defs.structured_types.TypedSequence`.
 If you do extend types using TypeFamily, the class will automatically return true for isinstance calls when compared with any member of `my_class.type_members` (declared at top level).
 If you need custom behaviour that works with the type and schema checks, make sure that any custom logic is in the class's `__instancecheck__`.

+`type_defs.base.ValidatedType` has been added, which essentially inherits a list of validator functions and type values.
+Its isinstance is customized to run the validators on the given value.

+#### function types

+Added a custom Function type in `type_defs.functions`.
+This type allows you to specify and check for callables with specific arity (number of arguments) and return types.
+Added because checking against Callable was not a very good guarantee!

+Note that these types purposefully do not check for a schema return type or handle inoperability there.
+This is meant so that moving to static checking might be easier, though honestly I don't know a lot about what that would involve yet.

+If you'd like a particular function to be schema checked at runtime, please move to a definition that allows the @schema decorator.
+Function types are mostly just meant to help typecheck functions that don't need the detail schemas involve.

+#### notes on use of isinstance

 Note that in any type-checking or schema code, "union" types can be given with a tuple, which will match any of the types (because the type checking is done via isinstance).
 So, the following code will typecheck successfully